GISMentors/grass-gis-irsae-winter-course-2018/index.rst

    FOSS software overview (`source
    <https://www.linkedin.com/pulse/open-source-software-development-neha-sharma>`__).

-Free and open-source software (FOSS) is computer software that can be classified as both **free software** and **open-source software**.
+Free and open-source software (FOSS) is a computer software that can be classified as both **free software** and **open-source software**.
 That is, anyone is freely licensed to